ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

 costly in terms of SPP

 **R**ather than spend SPP on a new Skill, a player may spend SPP to improve a characteristic.
-To do so, simply reduce the player\'s SPP by the amount shown on the Advancements table, roll a DI6 on the table below and record the player\'s improved characteristic on your Team Draft list:
+To do so, simply reduce the player's SPP by the amount shown on the Advancements table, roll a DI6 on the table below and record the player's improved characteristic on your Team Draft list:

 **CHARACTERISTIC IMPROVEMENT